 If you have just a minimally stocked shelf of craft supplies, there should be no need to buy anything.

 I will admit: I had minimal intentions of using Ziggy the Zebra.
 It’s not that I’m anti-puppet, I just couldn’t imagine incorporating it into our learning time every day.
 I didn’t see the purpose, really.

 But wow would we have missed out if I didn’t include Ziggy!
 My girls just love him!
 When Ziggy comes out, they introduce themselves to him, pat his head, and give him hugs.
 Who knew it would be such a hit?!

 They laugh hysterically when Ziggy gets his answers wrong and they praise him when he is correct.
 I’m so glad I didn’t just gloss over the whole Ziggy factor.
 The puppet engages them in a way that is appealing to them and holds their attention.
 Love that.

-Overall Impression of All About Reading Level Pre-1
+Overall Impression of All About Reading Level Pre-Reading

 We’re only 1/3 of the way through the material, but I can already see significant improvement in my daughter’s phonemic awareness.
 She sees a letter on a billboard and says, “Mama!
 That’s the letter d!
 You know – like the deer that we glued on pipe cleaner antlers!”
 And then she sings her sweet little made-up song about the “/d/ /d/ /d/ letter d.”

 I’m so proud of her progress!
-We look forward to moving on to Level 1 when she’s ready!
+We look forward to moving on to All About Reading Level 1 when she’s ready!